sapegin/sapegin.me/src/content/blog/avoid-reassigning-variables.md

 I often call this method _sweeping under the rug refactoring_: we stash a complex or long piece of code into its own function, making it easier to understand the main function.

-**Tip:** However, we should avoid splitting code into many small functions: doing so significantly hurts readability because it’s hard to understand the code when useful pieces are hidden in other functions.
+However, we should avoid splitting code into many small functions: doing so significantly hurts readability because it’s hard to understand the code when useful pieces are hidden in other functions.
 All good things are best in moderation.

-**Tip:** For this particular code, I’d prefer to use a table instead of a function.
-We talk about tables and maps in the [Tables and maps](/blog/avoid-conditions/#tables-and-maps) section of the _Avoid conditions_ chapter.
+For this particular code, I’d prefer to use a table instead of a function.

+**Info:** We talk about splitting code into functions in the [Divide and conquer, or merge and relax](/blog/divide/) chapter, and about tables and maps in the [Tables and maps](/blog/avoid-conditions/#tables-and-maps) section of the _Avoid conditions_ chapter.

 ## Indeterminate loops